Scaling of the geomagnetic secular variation time scales: Discussion

 \section{Discussion}

-In both the models with a no-slip condition and with a stress-free condition at the outer boundary, $\tausv(l) \equiv \tau(l,\rout) \sim l^{-1}$ is found at the CMB.
-So the scaling of $\tau$ provides no hint about the boundary condition at the CMB.
-And yet this scaling actually has a very different origin in the two models.
-This is most clearly demonstrated in $\tau_r$ (which equals $\tau$ at $r=\rout$).
+In all of our simulations, either with a no-slip condition or a stress-free condition at the outer boundary, $\tausv(l) \equiv \tau(l,\rout) \sim l^{-1}$ is found at the CMB.
+So the scaling of $\tausv$ provides no hint about the boundary condition at the CMB.
+And yet this scaling actually has a very different origin in these two types of model.
+This is most clearly demonstrated in $\tau_r$ (which equals $\tausv$ at $r=\rout$).
 In the no-slip case, the scaling $\tau_r \sim l^{-1}$ at the CMB comes from the diffusion term $\sqrt{l(l+1)} s_{lm}'/r$ while in the stress-free case, the very same scaling originates from the induction term $\sqrt{l(l+1)} \tG/r$.
 It is sometimes argued that $\tausv \sim l^{-1}$ implies the secular variation is driven by the induction term whereas $\tausv \sim l^{-2}$ indicates it is due to magnetic diffusion \cite[]{Holme06, Christensen12, Sharan22}.
 Here we see that this interpretation is an oversimplification.

 Regardless of the velocity boundary condition, the scaling of $\tau$ at the large scales near the CMB is always different from that in the interior, suggesting the large-scale magnetic field varies on different time scales in the two regions.
 Hence once again, details about the magnetohydrodynamics in the interior are hidden from $\tausv$ at the surface.
 In hindsight, this is not too surprising as the condition of $\V B$ being potential at $r = \rout$ combined with $\nabla \cdot \V B = 0$ tie $\dot B_r$, $\dot B_\theta$ and $\dot B_\phi$ together at and above the CMB, preventing the genuine time variation of $(B_\theta,B_\phi)$ in the interior from being observed above the CMB.
 Maybe the real surprise here is why only the large scales are affected, with $\tau \sim l^{-1}$ found at the small scales for all $r$.
-A related question is what determine the spatial scale $l_\tau$ at which the scaling in the interior change character.
-One may expect $l_\tau$ to coincide with $\lpeak$---the location of the peak of $\FBt$.
-Referring to \Fig{fig:tau}(a) and \Fig{fig:sf}(a), we find $l_\tau \approx 10 < l_\eta$ in our simulations, possibly because the shape of $F$ also has an effect on $l_\tau$.